webclinic017/edgedb/docs/resources/guides/deployment/aws_aurora_ecs.rst

 Create a local link to the new Gel instance
 -------------------------------------------

-Create an local alias to the remote Gel instance with :gelcmd:`instance link`:
+Create a local alias to the remote Gel instance with :gelcmd:`instance link`:

 .. code-block:: bash